digyx/blog/content/posts/anime.md

 ---
 title: "Anime Reviews"
-description: This is just a dump of every anime I've watched listed in order from least to favourite.
+description: This is just a dump of every anime I've watched listed in order from favourite to least.
-date: 1998-12-01
+date: 1970-01-01
+lastmod: 2022-12-17

 ShowToc: true

 tags:
   - anime
   - recommendations
+  - evergreen
 ---

 {{< last-modified >}}

 This is just a table of anime I've seen recently enough to rank.
-They're ordered from least to favourite (with ones I'm currently watching being listed at the top), but I also gave them a more *objective* ranking...if that's even possible.
-Yes, I'm biased, no you shouldn't watch Domestic Girlfriend.
+They're ordered from favourite to least (with ones I'm currently watching being listed at the top), but I also gave them a more *objective* rating...if that's even possible.
+Yes, I'm biased.
+No, you shouldn't watch Domestic Girlfriend.

-To explain the "Status" column, those marked "In progress" with the season listed indicates that I'm currently watching that season.
+To explain the "Status" column, those marked "Watching..." with the season listed indicates that I'm currently watching that season.
 Those marked with just a season (ex.
 S2) means I've only watched up until that season, and I try to notate in parenthesis if more has come out since.
-Those marked "COMPLETE" have finished their main stories finished.
-Sequel shows don't count.
+Those marked "COMPLETE" have finished their main stories.
+Sequel shows count as different shows.
 Note that shows that I'm caught up on are not marked complete until their story has finished.

 For the hell of it, I'll leave little reviews below the table for some standouts.